 Online accounts can be set up and managed by parents.
 A fee of up to \$2.95 per deposit transaction is charged for online payments.
 A check or cash may be sent with your child to the cafeteria.
 Accounts will not be charged until your child purchases an a la carte item.
-The link to the online meal system can be found on the district website by clicking "Nutrition Services" un- der the "Parents" tab.
-Click on eFunds for Schools.
+The link to the online meal system can be found on the district website by clicking "Nutrition Services" under the "Pre-Payment Option" tab.
+Click on Click on "LingConnect".